 Welcome to Fulamingo.

-Fualmingo offers Japanese grocery, sake, and prepared food delivery and order pickup from multiple locations in Portland.
+Fualmingo offers Japanese grocery, sake, and snacks for delivery and order pickup from multiple locations in Portland.
 Shipping is available for most grocery items.
+Fulamingo is an online store, and you'll find everything we have to offer here on Fulamingo.com.

-We don't have a physical retail store (yet!) but if you have any questions about our products, would like sake recommendations, or have ordering questions, please feel free to reach us by phone or email.
+We don't have our own physical retail store, but if you have any questions about our products, or would like sake recommendations, or have ordering questions, please feel free to reach us by phone (call or text!) or email.
+Kana and Erik are happy to help!

 The main owner of Fulamingo, here, is Kana Hinohara Hanson, a first-generation Japanese-American.
 Kana’s parents moved from Tokyo to America shortly before Kana was born.
 Kana was a former owner of the store Giraffe that Portlanders might remember as the little Japanese deli and market that served those egg salad sandwiches.
 Although Giraffe sadly had to close, Kana didn’t want to give up on sharing her Japan with Portland.
 Hence, Fulamingo!